andyrewlee/common-core-agents/README.md

 An Inkeep Agent Framework project with multi-service architecture.

+## Purpose & Vision

+- Goal: help teachers and parents teach students.
+A Router agent analyzes the user’s request and hands it to the best specialist (standards, planning, grading, CFU, visuals) so the right workflow runs with minimal friction.
+- Built on Inkeep Agents so the same graph can run locally or on the platform with status updates, tool calls, and clear separation of concerns.

+## How It Works (Inkeep)

+- Uses `@inkeep/agents-sdk` to define an Agent Graph in `src/default/common-core-agents.graph.ts`.
+- Agents Run API executes the graph and streams status updates; Agents Manage API stores configuration.
+- Tools connect to Model Context Protocol (MCP) servers (standards, classroom, visuals) to keep model prompts clean and push integration logic to tools.

+## Agents & Routing

+- Router: determines intent and transfers to the appropriate specialist with one-line acknowledgments.
+- Standards Historian: lists jurisdictions and fetches exact CCSS identifiers using the Standards MCP.
+- Answer‑Key Builder: turns a worksheet image/description into a concise JSON AnswerKey.
+- Lesson Planner: creates a 45–60 minute, teacher‑ready plan.
+- CFU Generator: produces 3 differentiated checks for understanding aligned to standards.
+- Grader: grades student work against an AnswerKey and summarizes mistakes.
+- Nano Banana Art Director: picks a prompt and optionally generates visuals for playful activities.

+## UI (Separate Repo)

+The UI for this project lives here: https://github.com/andyrewlee/common-core-agents-ui

+- Chat with the agent team, upload assets, and view streaming status updates.
+- This backend repo defines the graph and connectors; the UI repo focuses on the user experience.

+## MCP Status (Submission Note)

+- We removed live MCP servers last minute due to technical issues in the hackathon environment.
+- The intended server implementations and design notes are here: https://github.com/andyrewlee/common-core-mcp-servers
+- Connectors remain defined in the graph for future wiring (Standards, Classroom, Visuals).

 ## Architecture

 This project follows a workspace structure with the following services: